 Denise C. Johnson is a group president of Caterpillar Inc. in Deerfield, Illinois.
-She has responsibility for Resource Industries, which includes– Innovation and Technology Development, Material Handling & Underground and the Surface Mining & Technology Divisions.
+She has responsibility for Resource Industries, which includes Innovation and Technology Development, Resource Industries Operations and Products Division and Resource Industries Sales, Services and Technology Division.

 Johnson joined Caterpillar in 2011 and initially served as the general manager of Specialty Products within Caterpillar's Reman & Components Division, where she had global responsibility for wear component products and facilities.
 She previously had a career with General Motors, where she built deep expertise in operations and product management.
 In 2012, the Caterpillar Board of Directors named Johnson vice president of the Diversified Products Division.
 In 2013, Johnson was named vice president of Integrated Manufacturing Operations, and in 2014, she was named vice president of Material Handling & Underground Division.
 She was named group president of Resource Industries in April of 2016.